Florida Rideshare Accident Attorneys

 If Injured by a Negligent Uber or Lyft Driver, Can You Sue?

-Put simply, of course you can, although getting your Uber or Lyft accident settlement won’t be as easy as simply reporting the accident and receiving a check.
-Like most large companies, they don’t want to pay out and their insurance carriers also will try not to pay what you may deserve.
+Put simply, of course you can, although getting your Uber or Lyft accident settlement will not be as easy as simply reporting the accident and receiving a check.
+Like most large companies, they do not want to pay out, and their insurance carriers also will try not to pay what you may deserve.

 Insurers also try to protect ridesharing companies, so according to them, there are three “periods” when it comes to ridesharing: